“He's got one trick to last a lifetime, but that's all a pony needs."-- Paul Simon

-Moonrise Kingdom, one of Anderson’s most recent movies, tells a beautiful story.
-It’s a story of very different people who, oddly enough, have something central in common—they are all broken people who feel cast off, confused, and unwanted.
+Moonrise Kingdom, Anderson's most recent movie, tells a beautiful story.
+It's a story of very different people who, oddly enough, have something central in common – they are all broken people who feel cast off, confused, and unwanted.
 The privileged 12-year-old Suzie Bishop, who lives in an idyllic New England home with her attorney parents and three younger brothers, would seem to have nothing in common with Sam Shakusky, an orphan and recently resigned Khaki Scout, who has been traipsed from one boys home to another many times over the course of his young life.

 Laura is having an affair with Captain Sharp.
 As upset as her husband is when he finds out, he can barely react because he knows their marriage is not working.
 Scout Master Ward, whose job it is to keep all of his Khaki Scouts safe and productive, is shocked to discover Sam has run away, and even more surprised to find out he’s an orphan.
 Why hadn't Sam said anything?